teriTheDesigner/daos/README.md

-# 🎵 Ensemble Management Application
+# 🎵 Ensemble Management Project

 Welcome to the **Ensemble Management Application**, a full-stack project split into two parts: